 - Peter-Hans Kolvenbach, SJ, 29th Superior General of the Society of Jesus

 In response to the Society of Jesus' emphasis upon well-educated solidarity and global citizenship, the annual Faculty-Staff Immersion trip sponsored by the Office of Mission and Ministry offers LMU employees the opportunity to encounter realities outside their day to day experience.
-Each summer, participants travel to a developing country with particular attention to the needs of the poor and to gain a heightened awareness of the international dimension of Jesuit higher education and the opportunities it affords for global solidarity.
+Each summer, participants travel outside the United States with particular attention to the needs of the poor and to gain a heightened awareness of the international dimension of Jesuit higher education and the opportunities it affords for global solidarity.

 This program is fully sponsored and participants pay no out-of-pockets costs.
 All faculty and staff are invited and encouraged to apply.
 To learn more about the Faculty-Staff Immersion, contact Katherine Brown, Director of Mission and Identity Programs, at Katherine.Brown@lmu.edu.